 Hello, my name is Peyton.
 I was diagnosed with alopecia when I was 8.
 We grew it back with Rogaine, and figured it was all over.
 But then, when I was 9, it started again, growing in size from a tiny bald spot to just some wispy bits on the top of my head.
-My alopecia was startling to me at first, so we bought a wig to hide it.
-My friends loved my new “hairstyle” and never knew a thing.
-Then I realized I loved baldness, and I was done with the wig.
-On the day of the big reveal, football player Ryan Shazier, who also has alopecia, and I did a Q & A to educate my school about the disease.
+My alopecia was startling to me at first, and I didn’t feel very comfortable with my new look, so we bought a wig to hide it.
+My friends knew about my alopecia, but had never seen me bald before.
+After two months of wearing a scratchy, hot wig, I decided it needed to come off.
+On the day of the big reveal, football player Ryan Shazier, who also has alopecia, and I got up on stage for a Q & A to educate my school about the condition.

 Now I’m 13, and I’m proud to be a part of the NAAF’s Teen Legislative Mentors.
 The Legislative Mentors and this blog are my way of helping out the alopecia community, since I know millions of other kids with alopecia are having a harder time than I am dealing with the condition.
 That is peytonpecia’s mission — for as many bald kids as possible to feel comfortable with alopecia areata.